A Boundless Mission

 For the past decade, we’ve been on a mission to enhance nursing education and science.
 That’s what a fundraising campaign is, after all — an opportunity to grow, to change and to reflect on our priorities.

 Our highest priority, of course, is the people the UW School of Nursing serves: our students, our patients and our communities.
 In that spirit of service, I’m delighted to tell you that we exceeded our campaign goal of $40 million.
-We look forward to sharing more details in an official announcement in fall 2020.

 For this wonderful achievement, I have you, our friends and advocates, to thank.
 Together, we: